adiflint/SearchEngine/README.md

 # Search Engine
 ## INTRODUCTION
-This is My Search Engine Project.
+This is my Search Engine Project that involved parsing and indexing a large text corpus of files, developing core logic to retrieve relevant documents with specific rank, includes a GUI.

-This project divided into two parts:
+The project divided into two parts:

 ### Part A - read, parse and index a large corpus contains over 500,000 documents.
 It includes the following process: